 - Follow-up appointment for recheck and suture removal

-Individual patients needs vary during the type of surgery outlined above.
+Individual patients’ needs vary during the type of surgery outlined above.
 There may be variances in medications and aftercare based on a patient’s weight and needs.
 Additional surgery may be needed.
-These charges can be discussed with you before they are incurred.
+These charges can be gone over with you before they are incurred.